codebyshennan/tamkeen-data/docs/2-fullstack/reactnative/react-native-components.md

 ## Text and View components

 The most fundamental component for building a UI, **View** is a container that supports layout with flexbox, style, some touch handling, and accessibility controls.

 It maps directly to the native view equivalent on whatever platform React Native is running on, whether that is a UIView, android.view, etc.

 The **Text** component is a React component for displaying text.
 Text supports nesting, styling, and touch handling.

+Components should be first imported from `react-native` before they can used in the app.

 Let's try to use the two components in our application: